loadtest4j/loadtest4j/docs/multiple-drivers.md

 # Multiple Drivers

+**Note: This is an advanced feature.
+Ensure that you are comfortable with Maven and loadtest4j before using this.**

 Basic support is available for running your load test suite using a different driver in each environment.

 Multiple Driver support will be improved in future, most likely in the form of a custom Maven plugin.